Nachimuthu-M/Java-JSP-Servlet-MiniProjects/README.md.txt

 - MySQL

 ## Description
-The program takes student name, roll number, and department as input from the console and inserts the data into the `students` table using PreparedStatement.
+The program accepts an account number from the user and retrieves the corresponding account holder name and balance from the database using a SELECT query.

 ## Database Table
-students(id INT AUTO_INCREMENT, name VARCHAR(50), roll INT, dept VARCHAR(50))
+accounts(acc_no INT PRIMARY KEY, holder_name VARCHAR(50), balance DOUBLE)